FlavScents AInsights Entry: Methyl Furfuryl Disulfide (CAS: 57500-00-2)

 7. Toxicology, Safety & Exposure Considerations

-- Inhalation Exposure: Volatility suggests potential for inhalation exposure, but specific occupational safety data is lacking.
+- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature